San Francisco graft trials: Grand jury convenes

+Principals in the Ruef trial, seated in court, 1907.

+Facing the camera, left to right: Rudolph Spreckels (financial backer of the graft prosecution), Francis J. Heney (Assistant District Attorney), William H. Langdon (District Attorney), Samuel Shortridge (attorney to Ruef) and Abe Ruef (defendant).

 The grand jury was impaneled at the temporary court set up in Temple Israel, at 2:00 p.m. on October 26, 1906, as Langdon had promised, and with Langdon still officially in office.
 Hundreds of people tried to attend the proceedings, and the police packed the courtroom with Ruef supporters, allowing only a few supporters of the prosecution.
 Outside, the largest percentage of those present cheered the arrival of Langdon, Heney, and Spreckels.
 Ruef appeared guarded by two police officers.